jami-fhir-jp-wg/jp-core-v1xpages/jpcore-r4/copilot/add-clinical-department-extension/StructureDefinition-jp-organization-department.md

 **Usages:**

-* Refer to this Profile: [JP Core Department Extension](StructureDefinition-jp-department.md)
+* Refer to this Profile: [JP Core Common Department Extension](StructureDefinition-jp-common-department.md)
 * Examples for this Profile: [第一内科](Organization-jp-organization-department-example-01.md) and [整形外科](Organization-jp-organization-department-example-02.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/jpfhir.jp.core|current/StructureDefinition/jp-organization-department)